AUTOSHARES CUSTOMER RESPONSIBILITIES

 Clients are solely responsible for any order placed in their account or by their user.

 Clients must be sure to keep their usernames and passwords secure and not allow any other party to have access to that information.
 Any trades placed in the client’s user or account are considered valid.
-The client account will be responsible for any execution or cancellation on those orders, regardless of the timing of that order.
+The client account will be responsible for any execution or cancellation of those orders, regardless of the timing of that order.
 Limit orders placed and left outstanding in client accounts may be executed at any time, including in pre-market or after-hours trading.
 Clients are responsible for canceling any order they do not want to be executed.

 It is also the client’s responsibility to review all their open orders daily, especially if you are placing GTC (good till canceled) orders.

 If you believe you had an order that for some reason is not showing on your software or have any other issue or problem with any order, you will need to contact us immediately.
 You will be responsible for this daily review of your open orders.
-Any issues caused by the failure to do this review and to contact us in a timely manner to resolve any discrepancies will be solely the client’s responsibility.
+Any issues caused by the failure to do this review and to contact us promptly to resolve any discrepancies will be solely the client’s responsibility.
 Also, please note that you alone are responsible for any orders you place in your account and the resulting executions from those orders.

 STOCK SPLITS, SYMBOL CHANGES & OPTIONS

-The client will also need to contact us if you are holding an option that has expired, been exercised, assigned or changes symbols.
+The client will also need to contact us if you are holding an option that has expired, been exercised, assigned, or changes symbols.
 The trading software will NOT automatically adjust for these changes.
 The client will need to contact us and we will manually adjust their trading software to reflect these changes.

 There are 2 types of margin available: Overnight (2:1) and Day Trading (4:1).